 The Network will:

-o Educate target facilities on the CDC Core Interventions, and assist the facilities in implementing the CDC Core Interventions,
+- Educate target facilities on the CDC Core Interventions, and assist the facilities in implementing the CDC Core Interventions

-o Assist Facilities in monitoring their own progress toward implementing the CDC Core Interventions and reduction of BSIs, and
+- Assist Facilities in monitoring their own progress toward implementing the CDC Core Interventions and reduction of BSIs

 Facility Selection/Inclusion Criteria: at least 50% of facilities in the Network’s service area including those facilities reporting the highest BSI rates.

-ESRD National Coordinating Center HAI Learning and Action Network (ESRD HAI LAN): Network and targeted facility staff are required to participate in the bi-monthly ESRD HAI LAN (1 hour webinar with nursing CE).
+ESRD National Coordinating Center HAI Learning and Action Network (ESRD HAI LAN): Network and targeted facility staff are required to participate in the bi-monthly ESRD HAI LAN (1 hour webinar with nursing Continued Education Unit (CEU).
 This LAN has two primary purposes.
 The first is to improve information communication across care settings, with emphasis on communication between hospitals and dialysis centers caring for the same ESRD patients.
 The second is to increase awareness of and implementation of CDC Core interventions.